unofficialmohit/BlockchainJS/README.md

    ```

 2. Run the Redis server:
-   - Locate `redis-server.exe` in your Redis installation directory.
+   - Locate `redis-server.exe` in your Redis directory.
    - Double-click on `redis-server.exe` to start the Redis server.

 3. Run the server: